aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 based approach and require an intimate knowledge of the license texts and how they relate to each other.

 Some tools use pair-wise comparisons like ScanCode.
-But in doing so they usually perform poorly because a multiple local sequence alignment is an expensisve computation.
+But in doing so, they usually perform poorly because a multiple local sequence alignment is an expensisve computation.
 Say you scan 1000 files and you have 1000 reference texts.
-You would need to recursively make multiple times 1000 comparisons with each scanned file very quickly performing the equivalent 100 million diffs or more to process these files.
-Because of the progressive matching pipeline used in ScanCode, sequence alignments may not be needed at all in the common cases and when they are, only a few are needed.
+You would need to perform multiple rounds of comparison ,1000 per files, resulting in the equivalent of 100 million diffs or more to process all files.
+Because of the progressive matching pipeline used in ScanCode, sequence alignments are often unnecessary in common cases, and when they are required, only a few are needed.

 See also this list: https://wiki.debian.org/CopyrightReviewTools